Kaki Sham: Career

 In 2021, Sham took on his first sole male lead role in the romance film Far Far Away, portraying a timid geek romantically involved with five women, which Edmund Lee acknowledged Sham's casting as an "unlikely ladies' man" in his South China Morning Post review.
 He also had leading roles in the romantic comedies Ready o/r Knot and P.T.G.F.
 In 2022, Sham starred as Kenneth Chiu in the ViuTV comedy series In Geek We Trust, earning a nomination for Best Supporting Actor in the 4th Asia Content Awards.
 He also reprised his role as Brazil Turtle in the sequel series 940920, appeared as the main villain in The Parents League, and played a close friend of Keung To's character in the drama film Mama's Affair.
 In 2023, he returned in Ready o/r Knots sequel Ready or Rot and portrayed the son of Simon Yam's character in the crime drama The Goldfinger, while also starring as mediator Chung Shun-lap in Beyond the Common Ground and as a solicitor in the legal drama Legal Affair.

 Personal life

-In November 2020, Sham married after dating for five years.
+In November 2020, Sham married his girlfriend after dating for five years.
 In January 2021, the couple welcomed their son.